timminator/VideOCR/README.md

 - `frames_to_skip`

   The number of frames to skip before sampling a frame for OCR.
 Keep in mind the fps of the input video before increasing.

+- `paddleocr_path`

+  Only available when using VideOCR CLI version.
+This specifies the path to the PaddleOCR executable.
+If installed via python it should be available in path, so it should be enough to just specify "paddleocr.exe".
+You can also download the standalone version used by the GUI version, that does not require Python, from [here](https://github.com/timminator/PaddleOCR-Standalone/releases/tag/v.1.0.0).

+The CLI version also requires to specify the correct detection/recognition/classification model directory for each language.
+The model files can be downloaded from [here](https://github.com/timminator/PaddleOCR-Standalone/releases/download/v.1.0.0/PaddleOCR.PP-OCRv4.support.files.7z).